dkrajzew/db2qthelp/docs/index.md

 ## Status &amp; Contributing

 **db2qthelp** is in an early development stage.
-Yet, it is not my major project, so extensions and new versions may take seom time.
+Yet, it is not my major project, so extensions and new versions may take some time.
 If you need something or have a comment, you may drop me a mail or [add an issue](https://github.com/dkrajzew/db2qthelp/issues).